OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 4. Is there a need to count Eosinophils in biopsies during follow-up of EOE biopsies during follow-up of EOE?
 Suntrea Hammer (USA)

 5. Is there any role in sub-typing BE dysplasia: Intestinal vs. foveolar?
-Monika Tripathi (Canada)
+Dhanpat Jain (USA)

 6. What is the significance of epidermoid metaplasia in the esophagus?
 Xuchen Zhang (USA)